 How does it work?

-- You will receive a confirmation email will be sent the following business day, with the received delivery address and selected subscription option
+- You should receive a confirmation email the next business day, with the received delivery address and selected subscription option

 Can I purchase a book subscription for someone?

-Yes, a fixed-term subscription makes an ideal gift.
-Once payment is completed, a confirmation email will be sent the following business day.
-If you wish to add a message to the first book dispatch: a) upfront payment - add the message in the comment field, b) installment payments - the confirmation email will advise you how to do so.
+Yes, the 3 months fixed-term subscription makes an ideal gift.
+Once payment is completed, a confirmation email will be sent the next business day.
+If you wish to add a message to the first book dispatch, add the message in the comment field.

 Am I locked into a contract with a recurring subscription?